September 23

 I

 t is clear from John's Gospel that Jesus was God with the I AM statements, the name of God as given by Moses.
 But it is also clear that what he wanted to do was accomplish what God the Father wanted.
 His focus was just that: "I say only what the Father has taught me."
-We may not understand the Trinity and the truth of it, but it is evident from Jesus' thought about himself that he was focused on God and as a result, he could overcome all obstacles and eventually accomplish the redemption of the world.
+We may not understand the Trinity and the truth of it, but it is evident from Jesus's thought about himself that he was focused on God and as a result, he could overcome all obstacles and eventually accomplish the redemption of the world.

 The lesson for the common citizen who wants to bring about the Christian message is an obvious one.
 We must keep ourselves focused on what God wants which we discover by listening carefully to God's Son, Jesus.
 Therefore we will follow what the Lord desires of us.
 As Martin Luther King Jr. learned from his Savior, we must be non-violent people in bringing about peace and justice for our world.